a Prison Policy Initiative report

 23 U.S.C.
 Sect; 159.
 This statute, also known as the ‘Solomon-Lautenberg Amendment’, was part of the 1991 Department of Transportation and Related Agencies Appropriations Act (H.R.
 5229). ↩

-See Appendix Table 1 for a state breakdown of licenses suspended for non-driving drug offenses. ↩
+See Appendix "Suspensions and Statutes by State" for a state breakdown of licenses suspended for non-driving drug offenses. ↩

 The American Association of Motor Vehicle Administrators explains that ‘when license suspensions were first instituted there were three primary goals for suspending driving privileges; to remove dangerous drivers from the road, to change driving behavior, and to punish unsafe drivers.’
 American Association of Motor Vehicle Administrators Suspended/Revoked Working Group, Best Practices Guide to Reducing Suspended Drivers 2013 (Arlington, Virginia: American Association of Motor Vehicle Administrators, February 2013), p 4.
 Accessed on October 27, 2016 from: http://www.aamva.org/workarea/downloadasset.aspx?id=4248 ↩